 Natural fertilization

-In a previous blog I explained in detail why worm manure is much better than fertilizer.
-Lava flour helps to increase acidity in a natural way and contains a lot of silicon.
+In a previous blog I explained in detail why worm manure is much better than fertilizer. volcanic ash helps to increase acidity in a natural way and contains a lot of silicon.
 Silicon increases the resistance of the crop and to drought, diseases and pests.
 Mealworm manure is an important source of Chitin.
 This substance helps to keep pests at bay and ensures better root attachment.

 Poison-free & organic